Otus-DevOps-2021-08/bergentroll_microservices/README.md

 - Prometheus image has been appended to installation and tuned
 - Node, MongoDB and blackbox exporters tuned for Prometheus
 - Images has been pushed to [Docker Hub](https://hub.docker.com/u/bergentroll)
+- Found `sleep` call into the broken post service. :smile: